kemitchell/saas-package/base.md

 ## Handle Tax Withholding

-If the law requires withhold of taxes on _Fees_ paid under this agreement:
+If the law requires withhold of taxes on fees paid under this agreement:

 - _Customer_ agrees to make the required tax withholding payments for _Provider_ by deducting the right amounts from payments to _Provider_ and paying them to the proper tax authorities.